WOG (company): History

 In 2002, WOG had more than 200 filling stations.
 Filling stations were opened in Kyiv and Odesa in 2006, Chernihiv, Zaporizhzhia, Poltava, Kherson, Luhansk, and Kharkiv Oblasts in 2007, Donetsk Oblast in 2009, Dnipro in 2019.

 In 2007, the first Sun Market stores appeared at WOG filling stations.
 In 2008, WOG started cooperation with the international company Deloitte.
 In 2009, WOG launched 100 MUSTANG fuel.

 In 2010, the loyalty program for PRIDE regular customers started.
 The company won a number of tenders for the supply of fuel for large state and international enterprises, including SJSC "Motor Roads of Ukraine", "Ukrposhta", mining and processing plant "MetInvest", "ArcelorMittal", "Energoatom", "Ukrzaliznytsia".
 In 2011, the chain had more than 400 filling stations in Ukraine.

 In 2013, WOG started sales of diesel fuel of the new generation MUSTANG +.
 In 2014, the project "The coffeest coffee" was launched.
 The same year WOG held a presentation of a branded gas LPG MUSTANG.

 In 2015, WOG Cafe in Kyiv was opened, which operates outside filling stations.
 In 2017, the company launched the WOG Pay service, which allows to refuel a car without leaving it; WOG Cafe was opened at Kyiv Airport (Zhulyany).
 In 2019, WOG Cafe was opened at the airports of Lviv and Odesa.
 At the end of the year, there were more than 150 electric chargers in the network, including 37 supercharges.

 Chain

 Filling stations are represented in 24 regions of Ukraine.
 As of 2020, the number of employees is 7,000.

 WOG includes 20 oil depots and more than 400 filling stations in Ukraine, 368 WOG Cafe, 245 WOG Market.
 WOG Cafe is also available at 4 airports in Ukraine (Kyiv (Boryspil, Zhulyany), Odesa, Lviv) and on Intercity and Intercity + Ukrzaliznytsia trains.

 Management

-WOG belongs to the Continuum fuel and industrial group, which was owned by the main shareholder of WOG Igor Yeremeyev.
+WOG belongs to the Continuum fuel and industrial group, which was owned by the main shareholder of WOG Ihor Yeremeyev.
 After his death in 2015, his children became shareholders of the company together with Stepan Ivakhiv and Sergii Lagur.
+In 2023 Yeremeyev's wife and children were removed from the list of WOG shareholders; they claimed against their will.

 In 2018, Mykhailo Romaniv was appointed CEO.
 Pavlo Shybaiev is the Head of stores management department WOG.